globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 ====================
 This section highlights the data that is handled by GlobaLeaks and how different protection schemes are applied to GlobaLeaks handled data.

-The following data are the one involved within GlobaLeaks:
+The following information types are the one involved within GlobaLeaks:

 .. csv-table::
-   :header: "Data", "Description"
+   :header: "Information type", "Description"

    "Questionnaire answers", "The data associated with a submission such as the filled forms and selectors provided by the Whistleblower."
    "Submission attachments", "The files associated with a submission."